Franz Stock: Post-war and death

 From 1945 till 1947, Stock was managing director of the prisoner of war séminaire des barbelés of Chartres.
 On 14 May 1947, Cardinal Suhard of Paris visited the seminary, which was closed on 5 June 1947.
-While 949 lecturers, priests, brothers and seminarists had been at the seminary.
+949 lecturers, priests, brothers and seminarists had been at the seminary.
 When it was closed, only 369 were still there.

 On 16 December 1947, Stock received notification about his appointment as honorary doctor of the University of Freiburg, in Freiburg im Breisgau, Germany.
 He died unexpectedly on 24 February 1948 at the Hôpital Cochin in Paris.
 Since he was still considered a POW, very few people were made aware of his death at the time.
 His funeral was held four days later, at the Saint-Jacques-du-Haut-Pas church in Paris, with Nuncio Roncalli officiating.
 Only about 12 people accompanied his body to the cemetery of Thiais in Paris.